ashwanthkumar/devmerge-2017/README.md

 # DevMerge 2017 Hackathon

 ## Problem Statement
-Teaching assistent for helping you learn
+Teaching assistent for helping you learn concepts in Computer Science.

 ## Solution
-We plan to scrap the quiz data from [geeksforgeeks.org](http://www.geeksforgeeks.org/quiz-corner-gq/) and build a quiz skill on Alexa.
+We plan to scrap the quiz data from [geeksforgeeks.org](http://www.geeksforgeeks.org/quiz-corner-gq/) and build a quiz skill on Alexa for the first cut.

 - You can enter the quiz by saying "Alexa, start gate quiz"
 - Alexa then would guide you through various usages on how to start the quiz (on various topics like heap, binary trees, graph, recursion, sorting etc.)